 Students are required to maintain continuous enrollment until all courses in the degree plan are complete.
-Students who are not continuously enrolled will be withdrawn from the university and the program.
+Students who are not continuously enrolled and do not have an approved leave of absence may be withdrawn from the university and the program.
 Once withdrawn, the student must re-apply.
 There is no guarantee that the student will be re-accepted into the program.
 If a student is unable to maintain continuous enrollment, the student must complete a petition for a leave of absence.
 Contact epsyadvisor@tamu.edu for assistance.